 More recently, I served as an adjunct instructor at Seattle University teaching and mentoring emerging school counseling professionals in the graduate program for counseling and school psychology.
 I have performed supervisory functions both on-site (in the schools), as well as in the university.

 As a licensed mental health counselor in private practice since 2010, I provide psychotherapy for individuals and consultation with parents.
-While in the past, I’ve enjoyed longstanding success working with people across the entire developmental spectrum, from early childhood to older adults.
-I provide play therapy for children; play and talk therapy for adolescents; and talk therapy for adults.
-Walking sessions are also available; especially nice for children and adolescents.
+While in the past, I’ve enjoyed longstanding success working with people across the entire developmental spectrum, from early childhood to older adults, I am currently focusing my practice on people eighteen years and up.

 Additional Certification/Affiliations/Volunteer Work

-I have completed additional professional studies in the psychology of Alfred Adler and I am a member of the American Counseling Association, Washington Counseling Association, Puget Sound Adlerian Society and Seattle Counselor Association.
+I have completed additional professional studies in the psychology of Alfred Adler and I am a member of the American Counseling Association.
 With extensive training in the area of domestic abuse, I have volunteered with the Victim Support Team of the Seattle Police Department.
 I also provide limited pro bono services through A Home Within, an organization linking foster youth and young adults with long-term counseling services.
-And, lastly, I currently volunteer in the Emergency Sanctuary for Amara, a not-for-profit serving children in foster care and the families who care for them and I have provided long-term in-home eldercare.
+I have volunteered recently in the Emergency Sanctuary for Amara, a not-for-profit serving children in foster care and the families who care for them and I have provided long-term in-home eldercare.